hyperspy.misc.hist_tools module

 If bins is a string from the list below, will use the method chosen to calculate the optimal bin width and consequently the number of bins (see Notes for more detail on the estimators) from the data that falls within the requested range.
 While the bin width will be optimal for the actual data in the range, the number of bins will be computed to fill the entire range, including the empty portions.
 For visualisation, using the ‘auto’ option is suggested.
 Weighted data is not supported for automated bin size selection.

-’auto’
+- ’auto’

 Maximum of the ‘sturges’ and ‘fd’ estimators.
 Provides good all around performance.

-’fd’ (Freedman Diaconis Estimator)
+- ’fd’ (Freedman Diaconis Estimator)

 Robust (resilient to outliers) estimator that takes into account data variability and data size.

-’doane’
+- ’doane’

 An improved version of Sturges’ estimator that works better with non-normal datasets.

-’scott’
+- ’scott’

 Less robust estimator that that takes into account data variability and data size.

-’stone’
+- ’stone’

 Estimator based on leave-one-out cross-validation estimate of the integrated squared error.
 Can be regarded as a generalization of Scott’s rule.

-’rice’
+- ’rice’

 Estimator does not take variability into account, only data size.
 Commonly overestimates number of bins required.

-’sturges’
+- ’sturges’

 R’s default method, only accounts for data size.
 Only optimal for gaussian data and underestimates number of bins for large non-gaussian datasets.

-’sqrt’
+- ’sqrt’

 Square root (of data size) estimator, used by Excel and other programs for its speed and simplicity.

-’knuth’
+- ’knuth’

 Knuth’s rule is a fixed-width, Bayesian approach to determining the optimal bin width of a histogram.

-’blocks’
+- ’blocks’

 Determination of optimal adaptive-width histogram bins using the Bayesian Blocks algorithm.

-• range ((float, float), optional) – The lower and upper range of the bins.
-If not provided, range is simply (a.min(), a.max()).
+.
 Values outside the range are ignored.
 The first element of the range must be less than or equal to the second. range affects the automatic bin computation as well.
-While bin width is computed to be optimal based on the actual data within range, the bin count will fill the entire range including portions containing no data.
+While bin width is computed to be optimal based on the actual data within range, the bin count will fill the entire range including portions containing no data.max_num_bins (int, default 250) – When estimating the bins using one of the str methods, the number of bins is capped by this number to avoid a MemoryError being raised by

-• weights (array_like, optional) – An array of weights, of the same shape as a.
+.weights (array_like, optional) – An array of weights, of the same shape as a.
 Each value in a only contributes its associated weight towards the bin count (instead of 1).
 This is currently not used by any of the bin estimators, but may be in the future.

-• **kwargs – Passed to numpy.histogram()
+**kwargs – Passed to

-Returns
+- Returns

-• hist (array) – The values of the histogram.
+hist (array) – The values of the histogram.
 See normed and weights for a description of the possible semantics.

-• bin_edges (array of dtype float) – Return the bin edges (length(hist)+1).
+bin_edges (array of dtype float) – Return the bin edges

-hyperspy.misc.hist_tools.histogram_dask(a, bins='fd', max_num_bins=250, **kwargs)
+- hyperspy.misc.hist_tools.histogram_dask(a, bins='fd', max_num_bins=250, **kwargs)

 Enhanced histogram for dask arrays.